 Inventory, lb : 0

-Concorde pears are available through the fall and winter months.
+Concorde pears are available in the fall through winter.

-The Concorde pear is native to England.
-It was first bred in 1977 at the East Malling research station in Kent.
-The pear thrives in the colder weather, and can be found growing in England and in parts of the Northwest United States.
+Concorde pears are native to England and were first bred in 1977 at the East Malling research station in Kent.
+Today Concorde pears can be found at specialty grocers and farmers markets in England and also in parts of the Northwest United States.

 Recipes that include Concorde Pears.
 One is easiest, three is harder.

-People have spotted Concorde Pears using the Specialty Produce app for iPhone and Android.
+People have shared Concorde Pears using the Specialty Produce app for iPhone and Android.